Vin Abrenica: Personal life

-He is a younger brother of ABS-CBN talent Aljur Abrenica, himself a winner on StarStruck: The Next Level.
+He is a younger brother of ABS-CBN talent Aljur Abrenica, himself a winner in StarStruck: The Next Level.
 He attended Don Bosco Academy, Pampanga.

 He has two more siblings besides Aljur and he is the second oldest amongst his younger siblings, a brother and a sister.
 Also, he has two nephews, Alas Joaquin Abrenica and Axl Romeo Abrenica.

 Abrenica has been dating actress Sophie Albert since June 2013.
 The two had met the previous year as co-competitors on the talent show Artista Academy, which they both won.
 Albert and Abrenica initially ended their relationship in 2016, citing "personal and career-related problems", but reconciled in 2018.
 In December 2020, the couple became engaged.
 In February 2021, Albert revealed that she and Abrenica had moved in together.
 That same month, they announced that they were expecting their first child, a daughter.
 Their daughter was born on March 15, 2021.
 They got married on January 25, 2023.